dioptra-io/fakeroute/README.md

 ### Installing

 The tool is built with cmake.

-Create a build folder in the fakeroute folder then launch cmake :
+Create a build folder in the fakeroute folder then launch cmake from there:

 ```